jbesomi/texthero/website/docs/getting-started.md

 ## Overview

-Given a dataset with structured data, it's easy to have a quick understanding of the underline data.
+Given a dataset with structured data, it's easy to have a quick understanding of the underlying data.
 Oppositely, given a dataset composed of text-only, it's harder to have a quick undertanding of the data.
 Texthero help you there, providing utility functions to quickly **clean the text data**, **map it into a vector space** and gather from it **primary insights**.

 ##### Pandas integration

 One of the main pillar of texthero is that is designed from the ground-up to work with **Pandas Dataframe** and **Series**.

-Most of texthero methods, simply apply transformation to Pandas Series.
-As a rule of thumb, the first argument and the return ouputs of almost all texthero methods are either a Pandas Series or a Pandas DataFrame.
+Most of texthero methods simply apply transformation to Pandas Series.
+As a rule of thumb, the first argument and the ouput of almost all texthero methods are either a Pandas Series or a Pandas DataFrame.

 ##### Pipeline